path2prod/java-streams/README.md

 * Calculate the sum of a large array of numbers plus 5.
 * Find all prime numbers in a range using parallel streams.
+* Create a stream from a text file and count "lorem" word frequency.
+Input: Path to a text file.

 ### 6 - Stream Sources

-* Create streams from different sources: arrays, collections, values, files.
-* Generate an infinite stream of random numbers and limit to the first 10.
-* Create a stream from a text file and count word frequency.
-Input: Path to a text file.
 * Use Stream.iterate() to create a Fibonacci sequence.

 ### 7 - Specialized Streams